eclipse-threadx/threadx/ports/rxv2/ccrx/readme_threadx.txt

 4. Context Switch, Register Usage and Stack Frames

-The RXv2 port for ThreadX uses the first software interrupt, SWINT, i.e., interrupt #17, to perform context switch.
+The RXv2 port for ThreadX uses the first software interrupt, SWINT, i.e., interrupt #27, to perform context switch with the interrupt priority level 1.
 This ISR is thus reserved when using ThreadX and the SWINT should not be manipulated in any way by the application.
 The port will setup the interrupt within _tx_initialize_low_level and the compiler will automatically install the necessary interrupt vector.
 As such no additional initialization is necessary by the application.

 The following defines the saved context stack frame used by the ThreadX port.
 The state of the CPU registers at the time of a context switch is saved on the running